 ICOs have risen to prominence as a method to circumvent the costly, onerous procedures required to raise capital from institutions or VCs.
 ICO backers contribute funds (cryptocurrencies or fiat currencies) in exchange for tokens that the issuing company creates.
 The token in question is generally required to utilise the company’s service.
-The initial coin offering (or token sale), is therefore in essence an advance sale of a service.
+The initial coin offering (or token sale), therefore, is in essence an advance sale of a service.
 The company running the token sale will typically use the funds generated to develop their concept into a full working product.
-Token holders on the other hand speculate that once the product is released the demand for tokens will increase, causing an appreciation in their investment.
+Token holders, on the other hand, speculate that once the product is released the demand for tokens will increase, causing an appreciation in their investment.

 The initial coin offering in practice

 The first step in launching a token sale is the publishing of a white paper, which explains in detail the founder’s vision for the project, its target market, functionality, roadmap, etc. An ICO’s white paper will also cover in detail all aspects of the tokenisation model, ICO structure, token distribution ratios, lock up periods, funding options, etc.

 Once the ICO goes live, believers in the project contribute to the project in exchange for tokens.
 In essence an initial coin offering is an informal IPO, that disintermediates banks and to a certain extent regulators, democratising venture capitalisation to retail investors and allowing start-up companies to raise funds at a much lower cost than traditional VC funding models.

 Greater freedom does come with greater responsibility though, which is why legal and taxation aspects should be covered in detail to avoid potential exposure for founders down the line.
 ICO Launch Malta’s legal advisors will ensure that your ICO is reviewed thoroughly and runs in a fully compliant manner with Malta’s ICO regulations.